General Music Director - Wuppertal Symphony Orchestra and Opera

 Principal Guest Conductor and Artistic Advisor - Borusan Istanbul Philharmonic

 As a pianist, he performed with the Mozarteum Orchestra Salzburg or as a Lied accompanist in the Vienna Musikverein, for the season 2017/18 he was also a solo repetitor at the Hamburg State Opera.
-In close collaboration with Kirill Petrenko, he was musically responsible for the 2019 new productions of Salome and Die Tote Stadt at the Bavarian State Opera as well as Fidelio at Festspielhaus Baden-Baden.
+In close collaboration with Kirill Petrenko, he worked on the new productions of Salome and Die Tote Stadt at the Bavarian State Opera Munich as well as Fidelio at Festspielhaus Baden-Baden.

 Next to his studies in piano and conducting at the University of Music and Performing Arts in Graz, he was invited to master classes with Kurt Masur, Bernard Haitink, and as a Conducting Fellow to the Aspen Music Festival and the Tanglewood Music Center.